-Over the past year, USTR initiated more vigorous scrutiny of foreign labor practices and began to redress substandard practices that impinge upon labor obligations in U.S. free trade agreements (FTAs) and deny foreign workers their internationally recognized labor rights.
-USTR also introduced new mechanisms to enhance its monitoring of the steps U.S. free trade agreement partners have taken to implement and comply with their obligations under the environment chapters of those agreements.
-To further these initiatives, USTR implemented interagency processes for systematic information gathering and review of labor rights practices and environmental enforcement measures in FTA countries, and USTR staff are regularly visiting FTA countries to monitor practices and directly engage governments and other actors.
-The Administration has reported on these activities in the 2010 Trade Policy Agenda and 2009 Annual Report of the President on the Trade Agreements Program.
+USTR continues to more vigorously scrutinize foreign labor practices and to redress substandard practices that impinge on labor obligations in U.S. free trade agreements (FTAs) and deny foreign workers their internationally recognized labor rights.
+USTR has also introduced new mechanisms to enhance its monitoring of the steps U.S. FTA partners have taken to implement and comply with their obligations under the environment chapters of those agreements.
+To further these initiatives, USTR has implemented interagency processes for systematic information gathering and review of labor rights practices and environmental enforcement measures in FTA countries, and USTR staff regularly visit FTA countries to monitor practices and directly engage governments and other actors.
+The Administration has reported on these activities in the 2011 Trade Policy Agenda and 2010 Annual Report of the President on the Trade Agreements Program.

 The NTE covers significant barriers, whether they are consistent or inconsistent with international trading rules.
 Many barriers to U.S. exports are consistent with existing international trade agreements.
 Tariffs, for example, are an accepted method of protection under the General Agreement on Tariffs and Trade 1994 (GATT 1994).
-Even a very high tariff does not violate international rules unless a country has made a commitment not to exceed a specified rate, i.e, a binding.
-On the other hand, where measures are not consistent with international rules, they are actionable under U.S. trade law and through the World Trade Organization (WTO).
+Even a very high tariff does not violate international rules unless a country has made a commitment not to exceed a specified rate, i.e., a tariff binding.
+On the other hand, where measures are not consistent with U.S. rights international trade agreements, they are actionable under U.S. trade law, including through the World Trade Organization (WTO).

-This report discusses the largest export markets for the United States, including: 58 nations, the European Union, Taiwan, Hong Kong, and one regional body.
+This report discusses the largest export markets for the United States, including: 58 countries, the European Union, Taiwan, Hong Kong, and one regional body.
 Some countries were excluded from this report due primarily to the relatively small size of their markets or the absence of major trade complaints from representatives of U.S. goods and services sectors.
 However, the omission of particular countries and barriers does not imply that they are not of concern to the United States.

-NTE sections report the most recent data on U.S. bilateral trade in goods and services and compare it to the preceding period.
+NTE sections report the most recent data on U.S. bilateral trade in goods and services and compare the data to the preceding period.
 This information is reported to provide context for the reader.
-In nearly all cases, U.S. bilateral trade declined in 2009 compared to the preceding period, reflecting the important negative impact of the severe global recession on international trade (with world Gross Domestic Product and world trade down 2.3 percent and 11.9 percent, respectively).
-The merchandise trade data contained in the NTE report are based on total U.S. exports, free alongside (f.a.s.)2 value, and general U.S. imports, customs value, as reported by the Bureau of the Census, Department of Commerce.
-(NOTE: These data are ranked according to size of export market in the Appendix).
-The services data are from the October 2009 issue of the Survey of Current Business (collected from the Bureau of Economic Analysis, Department of Commerce).
-The direct investment data are from the September 2009 issue of the Survey of Current Business (collected from the Bureau of Economic Analysis, Department of Commerce).
+In nearly all cases, U.S. bilateral trade increased in 2010 compared to the preceding period, reflecting the improving world economy (with world Gross Domestic Product and world trade up 5 percent and 12 percent, respectively).
+The merchandise trade data contained in the NTE are based on total U.S. exports, free alongside (f.a.s.)ii value, and general U.S. imports, customs value, as reported by the Bureau of the Census, Department of Commerce.
+(NOTE: These data are ranked in the Appendix according to size of export market).
+The services data are drawn from the October 2010 Survey of Current Business, compiled by the Bureau of Economic Analysis in the Department of Commerce (BEA).
+The direct investment data are drawn from the September 2010 Survey of Current Business, also from BEA.